haskellfoundation/HaskellSchool/en/lessons/basics/functions.md

     timesTwo z = y * 2
 ```

-_Note: the binding `x` is reusable throught the rest of the bindings._
+_Note: the binding `x` is reusable throughout the rest of the bindings._

 Other functions will be unable to use `addOne` and `timesTwo` since they belong to the scope of `processInt`.